aappddeevv/scalajs-reaction/README.md

 ```
 In the example above, you would need to ensure webpack has an alias to the Examples directory and that you have setup your CSS processors correctly. post-css is quite popular when using webpack.
 Since a Dynamics was used, this is not type safe.

-A styling trait is also provided to help you typecheck the style attributes for inline styling:
+A styling trait is also provided to help you ensure you only provide style attributes for inline styling:
 ```scala
 val hstyle = new StyleAttr { display = "flex" }
 ```